paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Liquorice tags page](/images/hugo_themes/liquorice_tags.png#center)](/images/hugo_themes/liquorice_tags.png)

-The same minimalism, but a little overwhelming this time — what is enough for the main page, is not enough for tags page (e.g. information about how "big" the tag is missing).
-Posts list missing tags, which is pretty important when you don't show post summary.
+The same minimalism, but a little overwhelming this time — what is enough for the main page, is not enough for the tags page (e.g. information about how "big" the tag is missing).
+Posts list missing tags, which is pretty essential when you don't show post summary.

 ### Single page

 [![Liquorice single post page](/images/hugo_themes/liquorice_single_post.png#center)](/images/hugo_themes/liquorice_single_post.png)

 Wide text block shows more text than any other theme in this list.
-Simple text renders without anything special about it, black and white palette.
-No related articles and no Disqus comments.
+Simple text renders without anything special about it, black and white palette: no related articles and no Disqus comments.

 ---